 Where bacon comes from

-Nowadays, especially in the US and Canada, bacon can literally be found anywhere.
-Just google ‘bacon breakfast’ or ‘bacon recipe’ and there’s a ton of different recipes that pop up.
-That said though, the story goes that, in the US at least, bacon wasn’t really part of breakfast until the 1920’s.
-At that point a marketing campaign by meat producers helped increase the consumption of bacon considerably.
-Nowadays, there’s no American breakfast place that doesn’t serve bacon (except for the vegetarian ones of course!).
+Nowadays, especially in the US and Canada, bacon can literally be found anywhere on and in all sorts of foods.
+Nevertheless, up until the 1920’s bacon wasn’t an essential part of breakfast in the US at all.
+A smart marketing campaign by meat producers in the 1920’s helped increase the consumption of bacon considerably.
+Nowadays, there’s barely any American breakfast place that does not serve bacon.

-Bacon is made from pigs.
-That said, a pig is quite a big animal and there are only a few pieces of meat that are used for making bacon.
-How that bacon is made and which parts of a pig are used is what defines the different types of bacon, which is what we’ll zoom in here.
-Just keep in mind that the terminology we use here doesn’t mean that you can’t buy British bacon in the US, or that Canadian bacon cannot be found anywhere else.
+For the rest of this story, keep in mind that the terminology used here doesn’t mean you can’t buy British bacon in the US, or that Canadian bacon cannot be found anywhere else.
 It’s just the most common bacon for that country.

 Pork belly bacon – American